 - a.
-Likelihood that the proposal will successfully achieve its stated outcomes, as well as the magnitude of such outcomes; - b.
-Expertise with adult basic education and experience working collaboratively with innovative service providers; - c.
-Ability to monitor success and measure outcomes, including counterfactuals; - d.
-Ability to assemble, manage and/or oversee service provider organizations in order to achieve targeted outcomes; - e.
-Ability to raise funding for service delivery operations as required; - f.
-Demonstrated willingness and capability to collaborate effectively with state government organizations, service providers and other entities; - g.
+Likelihood that the organization and program model will deliver its stated outcomes, as well as the magnitude of such outcomes; - b.
+The strength of the existing evidence base for assessing likely program impact; - c.
+The cost effectiveness of the proposed delivery model in achieving the RFR objectives; - d.
+Ability to monitor success and measure outcomes, including counterfactuals; - e.
+Extent to which the program establishes safeguards against harm for the target population; - f.
+Demonstrated willingness and capability to collaborate effectively with state government organizations and other entities; - g.
 Supplier Diversity Program (SDP) Plan: A demonstrated commitment to partner with a Certified Women- and/or Minority-Owned Business as evidenced in a completed Supplier Diversity Program (SDP) Plan as described in Section 3; and - h.
 Completeness of application.